 Of course, all bodies adapt to muscle improvement differently so you might have quicker results or slower but the key is you will have results.

 Always focus on the glute, in all exercises that you do.
-If it helps: hold your glute with your hands and feel the muscle tension.Try to include at least 5 minutes of isolators every day and do a full workout twice a week.
+If it helps: hold your glute with your hands and feel the muscle tension.Try to include at least 5 minutes of isolators every day and do a full workout twice a week, whenever possible.

 Have a good diet, reduce sugar and salt as they can make you bloat and reduce the look of your new toned muscles.
-Protein and fat are necessary for energy so please make sure you’re eating properly!
+If you’d like to know what I eat in a day or the protein I use you can read several posts I’ve written.
+Protein and fat are necessary for energy, if you’d like to learn more about proper nutrition for fitness, read this!
+And please make sure you’re eating properly!